Azure-Samples/Machine-Learning-Operationalization/documentation/operationalization-overview.md

 You can create a new web service in the Azure CLI using the *ml service create* command, which deploys the web service and returns a scoring endpoint URL.

-When creating a realtime web service, you must supply a name for the service and a scoring script (sometimes referred to as the driver file.)
+When creating a realtime web service, you must supply a name for the service and a scoring script.
 The scoring script loads the data and runs it against the model to provide predictions.

 Additionally, you can specify the following options for a realtime service:

 * Files and directories required by the service.
 * Enable [Applications Insights](https://docs.microsoft.com/en-us/azure/application-insights/) logging.
 * The model to be deployed.
-* A pip requirements.txt file of packages needed by the code file.
+* Add packages needed by the code file.
 * The runtime of the web service.
 Valid runtimes are spark-py, cntk-py, tensorflow-py, scikit-py.
 The default runtime is spark-py.
 * The input and output schema of the web service.
 * Number of nodes for the Kubernetes service in a cluster.
 The default is 1.